Eye See... Eye Learn Program®

 We know that your child’s eye health is important to you.
 That’s why the Alberta Association of Optometrists, and the Eye See… Eye Learn® (ESEL) program, are dedicated to helping you detect and prevent eye health issues in your children from birth through to adulthood.
 The ESEL® program provides a fun and interactive way to introduce your children to eye care.
-Fribbit®, our ESEL® mascot, puts a friendly and like-able face on optometry.
+Fribbit®, our ESEL® mascot, puts a friendly, likeable face on optometry.

 Vision Problem Indicators